Home to primary school transport

 * In accordance with the coordinates of the Basic Land and Property Unit on the National Land and Property Gazetteer.

-Where a school/academy operates on two sites, the site the child will attend for the majority of the academic year for which transport is applied will be the site used for the purpose of measurement of home to school/academy distance (with the exception of Greenfield Community College, Newton Aycliffe and Shildon sites, Sherburn Village Primary School, Sherburn Village site and Sherburn Hill site, Bluebell Meadow Primary School, Trimdon Village and Trimdon Grange sites).
+Where a school/academy operates on two sites, the site the child will attend for the majority of the academic year for which transport is applied will be the site used for the purpose of measurement of home to school/academy distance.

 See thefor full details.

-For primary school children aged eight but under age 11 years, who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit, free transport will be provided to their nearest suitable school, if that school is more than two miles from the child's home.
+For primary school children aged 8 but under age 11 years, who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit, free transport will be provided to their nearest suitable school, if that school is more than two miles from the child's home.
+You will need to provide your most recent full Working Tax Credit Award Notice (pages 1-8, the Working Tax Credit Element of the Working Tax Credit Summary must indicate "reduction due to your income is £0.00").

 Where spare seats are available on a school bus, these can be sold to children who are not entitled to free transport.
 This is called concessionary travel.
-The cost for each seat is £1.50 per day, which may be paid in monthly instalments.
-Full details of the concessionary travel scheme, including bus routes available, how to apply, how seats are allocated and how to pay are available on our apply for a spare seat on school transport.
+Full details of the concessionary travel scheme, including bus routes available, how to apply, how seats are allocated and how to pay are available on our apply for a spare seat on school transport page.

 Behaviour on home to school transport